AbstractMelon/BoplMapMaker/README.md

 - Special thanks to **Unluckycrafter** for their support and contributions.

 ## License
-This mod is released under the GNU GENERAL PUBLIC LICENSE v3.0 license.
+This mod is released under the Creative Commons Attribution 4.0 license.
 See the `LICENSE` file for more information.